google/fonts/knowledge/modules/using_type/lessons/language_support_in_fonts/content.md

 </figure>

-For ease of internationalization, Google has categorized languages into three categories: | English-like |, tall, and dense.
+For ease of internationalization, Google has categorized languages into three categories: Latin or Latin-like, tall, and dense.

-**| English-like | typefaces:** The languages of Western, Central, and Eastern Europe and many parts of Africa are typically written in the Latin script.
+**Latin or Latin-like typefaces:** The languages of Western, Central, and Eastern Europe and many parts of Africa are typically written in the Latin script.
 Vietnamese is a notable exception in that, while it uses a localized form of the Latin writing system, its accented glyphs can be much taller than those found in Western European languages.
 The Greek and Cyrillic writing systems are very similar to Latin in their vertical proportions.

 **Tall typefaces:** These are the scripts that require extra line height to accommodate larger glyphs, including South and Southeast Asian and Middle-Eastern languages, like Arabic, Hindi, Telugu, Thai, and Vietnamese.

-**Dense typefaces:** These are the scripts that require extra line height to accommodate larger glyphs, including Chinese, Japanese, and Korean.
+**Dense typefaces:** These scripts, like the “Tall typefaces,” also require extra line height to accommodate larger glyphs, but additionally take into account the density of characters in languages such as Chinese, Japanese, and Korean.

 ## Noto